algoim/algoim.github.io/index.md

 ## Advanced: Double-Double and Quadruple-Double Precision

-_Algoim_ is by default configured to use `double` precision arithmetic (`Algoim::Real` is a typedef for `double`).
-For very high precision applications of the associated high-order accurate algorithms, Algoim can interface to the open-source [QD library](http://crd-legacy.lbl.gov/~dhbailey/mpdist/) which implements software-driven double-double and quadruple-double precision arithmetic.
+_Algoim_ is by default configured to use `double`-precision arithmetic (`Algoim::Real` is a typedef for `double`).
+For very high precision applications of the associated high-order accurate algorithms, Algoim can interface to the open-source [QD library](http://crd-legacy.lbl.gov/~dhbailey/mpdist/) which implements software-driven double-double and quadruple-double arithmetic.
 To enable this feature:

-1. Download and install [QD](http://crd-legacy.lbl.gov/~dhbailey/mpdist/) so that your compiler can resolve the necessary includes, e.g., `#include <qd/dd_real.h>` (FIX THIS)
+1. Download and install [QD](http://crd-legacy.lbl.gov/~dhbailey/mpdist/) so that your compiler can resolve the necessary includes, e.g., `#include <qd/dd_real.h>`.
-2. When compiling Algoim-related code, use your compiler to define a global-scope preprocessor directive as follows:
+2. When compiling code using Algoim, define a global-scope preprocessor directive as follows:
     - To use double-double precision, define `ALGOIM_DDREAL`.
-For example, for GCC or ICC, use the compiler argument `-DALGOIMDD_REAL`.
+For example, for GCC or ICC, use the compiler argument `-DALGOIM_DDREAL`.
     - To use quadruple-double precision, define `ALGOIM_QDREAL`.

-When either of the above preprocessor directives are enabled, `Algoim::Real` becomes a typedef for `dd_real` or `qd_real`.
+When either of the above preprocessor directives are enabled, `Algoim::Real` ceases to be a typedef for `double` and is replaced by a typedef for `dd_real` or `qd_real`.
 This also affects other internal workings of Algoim, for example, the precomputed Gaussian quadrature schemes in `algoim/src/algoim_gaussquad.hpp` are replaced with _QD_-compatible constants having over 64 digits of accuracy.

 ## About

-_Algoim_ was developed by [Robert Saye](http://math.lbl.gov/~saye/) at [Lawrence Berkeley National Laboratory](https://www.lbl.gov/) as part of his research in numerical methods for high-order accurate interface dynamics, motivated by applications in multi-phase multi-phase.
+_Algoim_ was developed by [Robert Saye](http://math.lbl.gov/~saye/) in the [Mathematics Group](http://math.lbl.gov) at the [Lawrence Berkeley National Laboratory](https://www.lbl.gov/) as part of his research in numerical methods for high-order accurate interface dynamics and motivated by applications in multi-phase multi-physics.
 For more information and applications of these algorithms, visit [his research page](http://math.lbl.gov/~saye/).